 Only Fertilize When Your Yard Needs It

 If your yard already has the right amount of nutrients present, your lawn won't soak up any of the extra that you have added.
 All of those extra nutrients will be washed down the drain.
 If your lawn appears yellow during the summer months, apply an iron product to restore the green.
 Extra fertilizer will not make your lawn greener.
+From June 1 to September 30, only apply fertilizer that has zero nitrogen and zero phosphorus.

 Never Fertilize Before a Rainstorm